huangsen365/tmphosts/README.md

 docker run -d --name tmphosts -p 80:80 -p 443:443 tmphosts
 ```

+### Configuration

-5. Modify your local hosts file to add entries pointing to the public IP address where tmphosts is running (e.g., `123.123.123.123 example.com`).
+1. Modify your local hosts file to add entries pointing to the public IP address where tmphosts is running (e.g., `123.123.123.123 example.com`).

-6. Access the websites using their HTTPS versions (e.g., `https://example.com`).
+2. Access the websites using their HTTPS versions (e.g., `https://example.com`).

 ## License